Stability and performance of stochastic economic MPC -- Stochastic characterization of the closed-loop asymptotics: Numerical simulations

 \section{Numerical simulations}

 To illustrate our theoretical findings, we consider the one-dimensional nonlinear optimal control problem

-where $\gamma \geq 0$ is a regularization parameter and $W(k)$ follows a two-point distribution such that $W(k) = a := 1$ with probability $p_a = 0.7$ and $W(k) = b := 0.25$ with probability $p_b = 0.3$.
-For $\gamma = 0$ it was shown analytically in \cite{Schiessl2025} that the problem is $L^2$ dissipative.
-However, in that case the optimal solutions would reach the turnpike exactly within one step.
-Thus, to obtain a more complex behavior of the solutions we set $\gamma = 25$.
-Although in that case we cannot theoretically guarantee stochastic dissipativity anymore, we can still observe stochastic turnpikes numerically, cf.\ Figure~\ref{fig:turnpikes}.
+where $\gamma =25$ is a regularization parameter and $W(k)$ follows a two-point distribution such that $W(k) = a := 1$ with probability $p_a = 0.7$ and $W(k) = b := 0.25$ with probability $p_b = 0.3$.
+Note that this problem is a modification of the example from \cite[Section~IV]{Schiessl2025} for which strict $L^2$ dissipativity was shown analytically.
+More precisely problem \eqref{eq:example} uses the same dynamics, but slightly different stage costs.
+Although for this stage cost we cannot theoretically guarantee stochastic dissipativity anymore, we can still observe stochastic turnpikes numerically, cf.\ Figure~\ref{fig:turnpikes}.
 There, we can see that all possible realization paths are close to each other in the middle of the optimization horizon, indicating a pathwise---and thus also a distributional---turnpike property.

 Hence, based on our theoretical findings, we expect to observe stability both in a pathwise sense and in distribution.
 To this end, we generated $20000$ sample paths of the closed-loop solution up to time $K=150$ using Algorithm~\ref{alg:implementableStochMPC} with the initial condition $X_0 = 3$.
+The optimal control problems arising in each MPC iteration are solved by direct minimization over all possible realization paths, which is feasible since the image of the noise process $W(k)$ is finite.
 Furthermore, to estimate the characteristics of the stationary stochastic process, we employed the values attained at the middle of the horizon by the solution on horizon $N=15$, shown in red in Figure~\ref{fig:turnpikes}, as suggested by the turnpike property.

 Figure~\ref{fig:stability_paths} shows the sample paths of the closed-loop solutions together with the upper and lower bounds of the stationary process realizations.
 As the horizon increases, the paths converge toward the region of the stationary process realizations, thereby emphasizing the practical asymptotic stability established in Theorem~\ref{theorem2}.